SweetTrip

 Athlete's Foot and Toe Nail Fungus

-Tinea Pedis – also called Athlete’s Foot – is a contagious fungal infection contracted by approximatly 20% of the population.
-It looks like reddish and itchy scales on the skin between the toes and/or the soles.
+Tinea Pedis – called Athlete’s Foot – is a contagious fungal infection contracted by approximately 20% of the population.
+It looks like reddish and itchy scales on the skin between the toes and the soles.
 People with diabetes are at higher risk of Tinea Pedis and other fungus infections of the feet.
-They often develop more serious complications sometimes leading to infections, foot ulcers, gangrene, and in extreme cases, amputation.
-Treatment is often an OTC cream but ask for your doctor’s advice first.
+They often develop more severe complications, sometimes leading to infections, foot ulcers, gangrene, and in extreme cases, amputation.
+Treatment is often an OTC cream, but ask for your doctor’s advice first.

 In case of repetitive fungal infections, consider wearing diabetic socks made with anti-fungal materials such as nano-fibers or bamboo textiles